qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud.md

 > *"Our collaboration with Qdrant empowers developers to unlock the potential of vector search applications, such as RAG, by deploying Qdrant Hybrid Cloud with its high-performance search capabilities directly on Vultr's global, automated cloud infrastructure.
 This partnership creates a highly scalable and customizable platform, uniquely designed for deploying and managing AI workloads with unparalleled efficiency."* Kevin Cochrane, Vultr CMO.

 Read more in our [official Vultr Partner Blog](/blog/hybrid-cloud-vultr/).

+#### OVHcloud:
+> *“In the European AI landscape, the partnership between OVHcloud and Qdrant Hybrid Cloud underscores our commitment to innovative, secure AI solutions, empowering startups and enterprises to navigate AI complexities confidently.
+By emphasizing data sovereignty and security, we enable businesses to leverage vector databases securely."* Yaniv Fdida, Chief Product and Technology Officer, OVHcloud

+Read more in our [official OVHcloud Partner Blog](/blog/hybrid-cloud-ovhcloud/).

 #### DigitalOcean:
 > *“Qdrant, with its seamless integration and robust performance, equips businesses to develop cutting-edge applications that truly resonate with their users.
 Through applications such as semantic search, Q&A systems, recommendation engines, image search, and RAG, DigitalOcean customers can leverage their data to the fullest, ensuring privacy and driving innovation.“* - Bikram Gupta, Lead Product Manager, Kubernetes & App Platform, DigitalOcean.